pelme/htpy/docs/how-to/django.md

         return str(sl_input(attrs, name=name, value=value))
 ```

-## Using htpy components directly from a template
+## Using htpy components from a template

 htpy includes a custom template backend that makes it possible to use htpy
 instead of Django templates in places where a template name is required.
 This